Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Experiments

 \section{Experiments}

-\subsection{Experimental setups}
+\subsection{Experimental Setups}

-In this section, the effectiveness of DCRL is evaluated in 6 benchmark datasets, where DCRL is compared with 9 other methods mentioned in Sec.~\ref{sec:2} in 8 evaluation metrics including metrics designed specifically for clustering and manifold representation learning.
+In this section, the effectiveness of GCML is evaluated in 7 benchmark datasets: MNIST-full, MNIST-test, USPS, Fashion-MNIST, REUTERS-10K, HAR, and Pendigits on which GCML is compared with 12 other methods in 8 evaluation metrics including metrics specifically designed for clustering and multi-manifold learning.
+The brief descriptions of the datasets are given in \textbf{Appendix A.1}.